GIVE YOUR ADULT PATIENTS WITH ACTIVE PSORIATIC ARTHRITIS (PsA) THE OPPORTUNITY TO EMERGE WITH...

 All the efficacy analyses through Week 24 were based on composite estimates, and missing data were considered nonresponders.

-IN DISCOVER 1:
+In DISCOVER 1:

 Week 24 (major secondary endpoint): 30% of patients receiving TREMFYA® q8w (38/127) achieved an ACR50 response compared with 9% of patients receiving placebo (11/126) (P<0.0001)1,2,6‡§